dado3212/crossword-grid-builder/README.md

 <img src="/assets/preview.png?raw=true" height="300" alt="Preview"/>

 This is currently live at https://alexbeals.com/projects/crossword/.
-It works for all days of the week, along with all NYTimes puzzles from the very first puzzle in 1942 up to today's puzzle (currently June 3, 2024 until I update the code to automatically add new ones).
+It works for all days of the week, along with all NYTimes puzzles from the very first puzzle in 1942 up to today's puzzle (updates at 8am PDT every day).

 ## Credits